Featured Items

 Coronaviruses represent a real global health threat because of their wide geographic distribution, the number of animal reservoirs, and their ease to infect humans.
 In the past 20 years, three serious outbreaks due to previously unknown betacoronaviruses have occurred: the SARS outbreak (in 2002-2003), the MERS outbreak (since 2012), and the COVID-19 outbreak (since 2019).
 Therefore, developing a universal vaccine that protects us not only against all SARS-CoV-2 variants, but also against other coronaviruses that could cause future outbreaks, has become a priority .

 Previous studies indicate that it is possible to develop a vaccine that targets, if not all coronaviruses, at least those belonging to the betacoronavirus family (such as SARS, SARS-CoV-2 and MERS).
 It has been shown, for example, that serum from people who passed COVID-19 is able to neutralize (cross-neutralize) SARS or MERS.
 This is because all coronaviruses share certain genes (or gene segments) that are quite stable (i.e. do not change much over time).
 There is still a lot of work ahead to define which antigens to use in the vaccine and how to administer them, and many groups are actively working on this.
 The CEPI coalition has awarded almost 200 million USD to 11 institutions or companies that are exploring different ways of developing these broadly protective vaccines that could prevent a future coronavirus pandemic.
-For the moment, a vaccine developed by the Walter Reed Institute and currently in advanced clinical phases has shown promise as a platform for a universal vaccine against beta-coronaviruses.
+There are currently around 20 "pancoronavirus" vaccines in development, some of them already in clinical trials, including one from the Walter Reed Institute and one from Gritstone, both in US.

 2. Side effects